hydroper-jet/lang/spec/1.0/source/src/enum.md

 By default, an enumeration uses `Number` as the representation number type.

 ```
-enum ExampleEnum as UnsignedInt {
+enum ExampleEnum as Long {
     const EXAMPLE_MEMBER;
 }
 ```